react-navigation/react-navigation.github.io/versioned_docs/version-5.x/preventing-going-back.md

 **Available in version 5.7+**

 Sometimes you may want to prevent the user from leaving a screen, for example, if there are unsaved changes, you might want to show a confirmation dialog.
 You can achieve it by using the `beforeRemove` event.

-This event is **not** triggered when a top/bottom tab is being unfocused.
+Note that this event is **only** triggered whenever a screen is being removed.
 For example:

-- The user navigates from one top/bottom tab to another top/bottom tab.

-This event is **only** triggered whenever a screen is being removed.
-For example:

 - The user pressed back button on a screen in a stack
 - The user performed a swipe back gesture
 - Some action such as `pop` or `reset` was dispatched which removes the screen from the state

+This event is **not** triggered when a screen is being unfocused, but not removed.
+For example:

+- The user pushed a new screen on top of the screen with the listener in a stack
+- The user navigated from one tab/drawer screen to another tab/drawer screen

-The event receives the `action` that triggered it.
+The event listener receives the `action` that triggered it.
 You can dispatch this action again after confirmation, or check the action object to determine what to do.

 Example: